Who We Are

 Rolling Grocer 19 Team

-Audrey Berman - organizational and logistics Support
+Audrey Berman - Program Director

 Audrey provides all-around support to the RG19 team.
 You can find them at the Grocer signing up new customers, restocking inventory or in the office working behind-the-scenes on the many aspects of running a non-profit grocery store.
 When Audrey isn't supporting RG19, they are managing Long Table Harvest's Gleaning Program and working on the Community Food Hub, a long-term vision of food and social equity in Columbia County.